vredchenko/enviromap/README.md

 ## Our stack

 - Persistance layer using MongoDB
-- Backend API and admin panel using node.js
+- Backend API and admin panel using node.js + Mongoose + Express.js & bits
-- Front-end using Backbone and Google Maps
+- Front-end using Backbone and Leaflet.js (http://leafletjs.com/)
 - Developemnt workflow using Grunt, Bower and npm
-- Pale Dawn theme for Google Maps (http://snazzymaps.com/)